permutationlock/hakyll_blog/posts/blog-in_defense_of_anytype.md

 ## Option 2: use explicit function parameters

-One way to provide clarity is to use `anytype` but never rely on duck typing.
+A convention that will always provide clear requirements for `anytype` parameters is to simply never rely on duck typing.
-Everytime you would have relied on the existence of a type declaration, instead require the caller to pass an additional comptime parameter.
+Everywhere that you would usually rely on the existence of a type declaration, instead require the caller to pass an additional `comptime` parameter.

 ```Zig
 // ...